Disney Channel (Canada)

-Disney Channel is a Canadian English language discretionary specialty channel owned by Corus Entertainment under license from The Walt Disney Company, which began broadcasting on September 1, 2015.
-It is a localized version of the U.S. basic cable network of the same name. broadcasting live-action and animated programming aimed at children and teenagers between the ages of 9 and 18.
+Disney Channel is a Canadian English language discretionary specialty channel owned by Corus Entertainment under licence from The Walt Disney Company, which launched on September 1, 2015.
+It is a localized version of the American cable network of the same name, broadcasting live-action and animated programming aimed at children and teenagers between the ages of 9 and 18.

-The channel launched as part of a new licensing agreement between Corus Entertainment and the Disney–ABC Television Group (now known as Walt Disney Television), which succeeded a previous program supply agreement between Disney and Family Channel (owned by WildBrain).
-Its launch marked the first time that a Disney Channel-branded television service has operated in Canada.
+The channel launched as part of a licensing agreement between Corus Entertainment and the Disney–ABC Television Group (now known as Disney Entertainment Television), which replaced the previous program supply agreement between Disney and Family Channel (owned by WildBrain).
+Its launch marked the first time that a Disney Channel-branded television service operated in Canada.

 History

 Background (1988–2015)

-At the time of its launch in 1988, Family Channel, owned by DHX Media, held Canadian rights to Disney Channel's programming library.
-As such, it operated licensed Canadian versions of Disney Channel's spinoff brands, Disney XD and Disney Junior, as sister networks.
+At the time of its launch in 1988, Family Channel held Canadian rights to Disney Channel's programming library.
+Although it never launched a separate Disney Channel-branded service in Canada during this agreement, its parent company DHX Media operated licensed Canadian versions of Disney Channel's spinoff brands, Disney XD and Disney Junior, as sister networks.

-Launch and development (2015–2017)
+Launch and development (2015–2025)

-On April 16, 2015, Corus Entertainment announced that it had reached a "landmark" agreement with the Disney–ABC Television Group to acquire long-term, Canadian multi-platform rights to Disney Channel's programming library; the cost and duration of the licensing deal were not disclosed.
-Corus also announced that it would launch a Canadian version of Disney Channel on September 1, 2015; the service consists of a linear television channel, along with TV Everywhere apps (Watch Disney Channel Canada), and video-on-demand services for television platforms.
-This marks Corus' second Disney/ABC-licensed service behind ABC Spark – a localized version of ABC Family.
-At launch, Corus stated that Disney Channel was available in 10 million households, with carriage across most major Canadian cable providers including Rogers, EastLink, and Access Communications, IPTV providers Bell MTS, Bell Fibe TV, Telus Optik TV, SaskTel, VMedia, and Execulink Telecom, and national satellite providers Bell Satellite TV and Shaw Direct.
+On April 16, 2015, Corus Entertainment announced that it had reached an agreement with the Disney–ABC Television Group to acquire long-term, Canadian multi-platform rights to Disney Channel's programming library; the cost and duration of the licensing deal were not disclosed.
+Corus also announced that it would launch a Canadian version of Disney Channel on September 1, 2015; the service originally consisted of a linear television channel, along with TV Everywhere apps (Watch Disney Channel Canada), and video-on-demand services for television platforms.
+This marked Corus' second Disney/ABC-licensed service after ABC Spark, a localized version of ABC Family.
+At launch, Corus stated that Disney Channel was available in ten million households, with carriage across most major Canadian cable providers including Rogers, EastLink, and Access Communications, IPTV providers Bell MTS, Bell Fibe TV, Telus Optik TV, SaskTel, VMedia, and Execulink Telecom, and national satellite providers Bell Satellite TV and Shaw Direct.
+The channel replaced Teletoon Retro on some of these providers.

-Corus stated that it would transition "select Disney branded kids linear television offerings" to new properties under its ownership in the future; and brand new Corus-operated Disney Junior and Disney XD services launched on December 1, 2015.
-In the meantime, Disney Channel aired blocks featuring selected Disney Junior and XD programs.
-Until the Disney XD and Junior blocks were finished on this channel, and for the 2015–16 television season, DHX consequently re-branded its Disney XD and Junior networks as Family CHRGD (later WildBrainTV) and Family Jr. respectively, and began phasing out Disney programming from the two channels and Family; DHX Media's licensing agreement with Disney formally ended at the beginning of January 2016.
+Corus also announced plans to relaunch Disney Channel's sister networks under its ownership, with the Corus-operated Disney Junior and Disney XD services launching on December 1, 2015.
+Before then, Disney Channel aired blocks featuring selected Disney Junior and XD programs.
+After the Disney XD and Disney Junior blocks ended on this channel, and for the 2015–16 television season, DHX consequently rebranded its Disney XD and Disney Junior networks as Family CHRGD (later WildBrainTV) and Family Jr. respectively, and began removing Disney programming from the two channels and Family; DHX Media's licensing agreement with Disney expired at the beginning of January 2016.